wolpert/svarm/java/README.md

 * control-common: API code shared from the control plane and its clients.
 * control-integ: Integ tests for the control plane.
 * control-javaClient: java client for the control plane clients.
+* endToEnd: end to end tests.
+These will take the most time.
 * node: The node service.
 * node-common: API code shared from the node to its clients.
 * node-integ: Integ tests for the node.